microsoft/DesktopBridgeToUWP-Samples/Samples/PackagedOleDocument/Readme.md

  - Load Scribble.sln
  - Change the build configuration to Retail|x86, then Build and Deploy the project
  - Copy the output, Scribble.exe into the PackageFiles folder
- - To rebuild the package, use makeappx from the Developer Tools for Visual Studio command prompt:
+  - Use makeappx.exe from the Windows 10 SDK to rebuild the package, ie:
  `makeappx pack /l /p Scribble.appx /d packagefiles`
 - To sideload the application, you will need to sign it using signtool.
 Refer to the MSDN topic on [signing] (https://docs.microsoft.com/en-us/windows/uwp/porting/desktop-to-uwp-signing).